Millbrook Proving Ground: Current facilities

 The proving ground maintains a high standard of security and secrecy to protect the commercial interests of its customers.
 Public access is not generally permitted and the facility is hidden from view.
 Limited supervised access to the facilities is available through some driver training organisations.

 Film and television

-Millbrook has been used in the filming of many television programs and films including:
+Millbrook has been used in the filming of many television programmes and films including: